 As a graduate in Political Science in the early 2000s, I recall a question my professor always put to us about Democracy, by asking “ Who watches the watchers?”.
 On the theme of citizen engagement and novel approaches to monitoring the power structures tasked with the mandate of delivering social services and protecting civil liberties.
 See how community score cards are put to powerful use to empower communities to demand better service provisions and access to basic care.

 Open, Transparent, Citizen-led Governance

-Knowledge is power and information the key, therefore social innovators at PMG.org, advocating for transparent governance, have developed a model to access, document and disseminate parliamentary activities and resources to citizens to peruse, comment on and to oppose.
-This leads to engaged and active citizens that can influence the direction and position local and national governments take on issues.
+Knowledge is power and information the key, therefore social innovators at PMG.org, advocating for transparent governance, have developed a model to access, document and disseminate parliamentary activities and resources to citizens to peruse, comment on, and to oppose.
+This leads to engaged and active citizens that can influence the direction and position local and national governments to take on issues.
 Similarly, participatory decision making in local development planning formats such as Citizen Assemblies and Municipal Development Councils exemplify how citizens can take the lead in setting the socio-economic agendas for municipal and local development, which are in turn used to measure the effectiveness of service delivery and improve accountability.